See and Do in Montreal

 Sightseeing in Montreal

 From museums and cathedrals to farmer’s markets and parks, the city has it all.
 Below are some of the must-see sights in Montreal.
-Check out the What's On in Montreal page for some of the city's best events.
+Have a look at the What's On in Montreal page for some of the city's best events.

 Parc Olympique, as it is known locally, was built for the 1976 Olympic Games.
 Expats can visit the park to see the various exhibitions, concerts and sporting events that are held there.